Phoenix Plastics and Plastic Additives

 Blowing Agents

-At a temperature of about 220 °C, a class of additives known as blowing agents decompose to produce gases like nitrogen, carbon dioxide, and water.
+At a temperature of about 220 °C, a class of additives known as blowing agents decomposes to produce gases like nitrogen, carbon dioxide, and water.
 These trapped gases in the polymers turn the substance into foam, improving its insulating and energy absorption capabilities while lightening it.

 Plastic additives are chemicals used to modify, process, or polymerize the end-use properties of polymers.
 These polymers improve these products’ durability, heat sensitivity, and strength.
 Various function types include processing aids, flame retardants, stabilizers, and plasticizers in various industrial applications.